TylerFrydenlund/portfolio/README.md

 # Resume
 My name is Tyler Frydenlund.
 Im 19 from Thornton, CO and I have been a Softwear Engineer since 2015.
 This is my resume.
 This repository demonstrates some (but not all) of the technologies, practices, and concepts I am familiar with as a software engineer.
 Feel free to browse through the repository, or click some of the links below to be taken to some specific samples within the Repo of the work I do.
-There are several branches in this repo each demonstrating a language or mix of langues I know as some sort of application.

 ## Education
 - Highschool Graduate